 For Warsaw, Poland fly into Warsaw Chopin Airport (WAW).

-For Krakow, Poland fly into Krakow Airport (KRK).
+For Maun, Botswana fly into Maun Airport (MUB).

 Please do not book your flights until after we have confirmed your placement.
 This is in case we do not have space on the dates when you are hoping to travel.
 Once your placement has been confirmed, we recommend that you book your flights 2-3 months before you travel.